HistoricEngland/arches-data/README.md

         remotes/origin/sheep51x
         remotes/origin/main

-From here, the desired package branch can be downloaded with:
+From here, the desired package branch can be downloaded in the arches-data directory with:

+    git checkout -b <local_branchname> <origin/branchname>

+    e.g.

+      C:\Development\repos>cd arches-data

+      C:\Development\repos\arches-data>git checkout -b kh_fooBranch origin/sheep51x

+Alternatively, if branch is known, then both cloning and package choice can be completed with:

     git clone -b <branchname> https://github.com/HistoricEngland/arches-data.git

     e.g.

-      git clone -b sheep51x https://github.com/HistoricEngland/arches-data.git
+      C:\Development\repos>git clone -b sheep510 https://github.com/HistoricEngland/arches-data.git

 Note: Branches are protected as it is not anticipated that data changes will be made to the packages.
       New packages should be added as new branches when available.